tommyEzreal/tommyEzreal/README.md

 > 👨🏻‍💻tommyEzreal
 > future NLP engineer

 - 👀 I’m interested in ...
-ML / NLP / Statistics / Data Analytics
+ML,DL / NLP / Statistics / Data Analytics
 - 🌱 I’m currently learning ...
-Linear Algebra /Deep Learning /Transformer🤗
+Linear Algebra /Pytorch🔥 /Transformer🤗
 - 👨🏻‍💻 I want to be a ...
 NLP engineer/researcher
 - 📫 How to reach me ... tommypro2130@naver.com
 - 📚 Also have a blog ... https://nothinsgonnachangemyworld.tistory.com/